stephenhandley/requireindex/README.md

   -bam.js
 ```

-and the index.js files that look like this
+The index.js files look like this:

 ```js
 module.exports = require('requireindex')(__dirname)
 ```

-the result of
+and the result of

 ```
 require('lib')
 ```

-is
+is this:

 ```
 {